Austria

 The guest card only permits free rides to Schönberg, just south of Innsbruck.
 If you’re looking to get to Innsbruck from the valley, you’ll need to pay 4 euros to cover the ride between Schönberg and Innsbruck.
 Once in Innsbruck, you can get to any other destination from the main station, ‘Innsbruck Hauptbahnhof‘.

-Summary - Visitng The Stubai Valley [Winter Destination]
+Summary - Winter in Austria; Stubai Valley

-The Stubai Valley is a winter wonderland, with skiing, the best views in the alps, and a buzzing social atmosphere.
-You’ll find good food, and great beer, and have the time to sit back and relax as you enjoy the crisp mountain air.
 With the Stubai Guest Card, you can get all of this at a discount, with free transport on top of that so you can fit this into your budget travel destination!
 Especially if you’re not a pro at winter sports, here you can give it all a try with the easy-to-rent gear for ice skating, tobogganing, and skiing.

-Hallstatt, Austria
+View of Hallstatt, Austria

 Table of Contents